For the Supreme Court watcher in your home

 Justice Scalia Speaks: Reflections on Law, Faith, and Life Well Lived – This collection of Justice Antonin Scalia’s finest speeches covers topics as varied as the law, faith, virtue, pastimes, and his heroes and friends.
 Featuring a foreword by longtime friend Justice Ruth Bader Ginsburg and an intimate introduction by his youngest son.

-Justice Gorsuch: The Judge Who Speaks for Himself – Learn all about Neil Gorsuch, the youngest judge to be nominated to the Supreme Court in twenty-five years, with this comprehensive and fascinating biography.
+Justice Gorsuch: The Judge Who Speaks for Himself – Learn all about Neil Gorsuch, who was the youngest judge to be nominated to the Supreme Court in twenty-five years, with this comprehensive and fascinating biography.

 Justice Clarence Thomas – My Grandfather’s Son – The story of one of America’s most remarkable and controversial leaders, Supreme Court Justice Clarence Thomas, told in his own words.
 Thomas speaks out, revealing the pieces of his life he holds dear, In this candid and deeply moving memoir, of hardship and grit.